 Station 4.
 Jim meets his afflicted mother

 Jim was an undergraduate art major at a large state college.
-However, he had to drop out after his second year when his mother, who paid most of his tuition, was laid off from her factory job.
-She went on unemployment, and since many of the factories in Jim's hometown had closed during the past few years, it wasn't likely that she would get another job anytime soon.
+However, he had to drop out after his second year when his mother, who paid most of the tuition, was laid off from her factory job.
+She went on unemployment, and since many of the factories in Jim's hometown had closed during the past few years, it wasn't likely that she would find a job anytime soon.

 His mother was deeply religious, and she felt that the town's sinful nature had brought about its current economic hardship.
 She cited the thriving liquor stores, topless joints, family planning clinics, and adult bookstores.
 She decried the rise in drugs, prostitution, and abortion.